Agency Dev Overview

 1. What it is, architecturally

 Section titled “1.
-What it is, architecturally”A WordPress plugin, WooCommerce-aware, backed by a rule engine with tree-shaped targeting.
+What it is, architecturally”A WordPress plugin, WooCommerce-aware, backed by a rule engine with section-shaped rules (Who / When / Where / Trigger / Rewards + Messaging chrome) evaluated by per-section AND-composed evaluators.
 Rules live in wp_options (no custom tables for active rule state).
+The wire contract is the JSON Schema at /wp-json/dino-discounts/v1/schema.
 Evaluation runs once per request via woocommerce_cart_calculate_fees, memoised by cart fingerprint.
 Discounts are applied as virtual WC coupons — transient, no shop_coupon post, no DB write at runtime.

 Three surfaces: storefront (Frontend.php, template overrides, mini-cart payload), admin (React app in src/), REST (30+ admin routes under /wp-json/dino-discounts/v1/ — authoritative count in rest-api-reference.md, drift-gated separately).